phoenixbyrd/Termux_XFCE/README.md

 # Process completed (signal 9) - press Enter

-install LADB from playstore, connect to wifi
+install LADB from playstore, connect to wifi or from here https://github.com/hyperio546/ladb-builds/releases

 In split screen have one side LADB and the other side showing developer settings.